Gorilla Trekking in Uganda: The Real Adventure Tour in Bwindi Forest

-Several months ago a friend mentioned that he wanted to go gorilla trekking – to see the famous mountain gorillas in Uganda.
+The Gorilla Trekking in Uganda “The adventure of lifetime in Bwindi forest“.
+Several months ago a friend mentioned that he wanted to go gorilla trekking in Uganda – to see the famous mountain gorillas .
 If I remember correctly it was one of those conversations that we tend to have in Juba after a particularly grueling day of beating ones head against a wall.
 He could’ve asked me if I wanted to bungee jump off a sidewalk and I would’ve signed up.

 So there we were just this last weekend, 4 of us from Juba wheels down at Entebbe International Airport in Uganda, ready for a guy’s weekend with our large, hairy friends.